JSBmanD/docs/pages/apps/mac-os.md

 	</array>
 ```

-!!! warning ""
+[block:callout]
+{
+  "type": "warning",
+  "title": "First Scheme Defined",
-	Your app's URI scheme must be the first scheme defined (item 0) in the list.
+  "body": "Your app's URI scheme must be the first scheme defined (item 0) in the list."
+}
+[/block]

 The Branch SDK will use the first URI Scheme from your list that does not start with `fb`, `db`, `twitterkit-`, `pin`, or `com.googleusercontent.apps`.
 These schemes are ignored by Branch since they are commonly used by other app kits for oauth and other uses.